Szwochm/OSCP-Prep/eCCPT Networking/README.md

 ## 11/11/2022

+Cain & Abel did alot of extra stuff such as installing a shell, I wonder if bettercap has those options

 ## The spoofing notes will be short since OSCP doesn't allow that, and half of these tools are outdated anyways

 ## Ettercap